michal-h21/tex4ebook/README.md

 Runs htlualatex instead of htlatex.
 You may need to create `htlualatex` script.

+*-m,--mode (default default)*

+This set `mode` variable, accessible in the build file.
+Default supported values are `default` and `draft`.
+In `draft` mode, document is compiled only once, instead of three times.

 *-r,--resolution*

 Resolution of generated images, for example math.
 It should meet resolution of target devices, which is usually about 167 ppi.